aws-samples/sample-python-helper-aws-appconfig/README.md

 The configuration from AWS AppConfig is available as the `config` property.
 Before accessing it, you should call `update_config()`, unless you specified fetch_on_init or fetch_on_read during initialisation.
 If you want to force a config fetch, even if the number of seconds specified have not yet passed, call `update_config(True)`.

 `update_config()` returns `True` if a new version of the configuration was received.
 If no attempt was made to fetch it, or the configuration received was the same as current one, it returns `False`.
-It will raise `ValueError` if the received configuration data could not be processed (e.g. invalid JSON, unknown type).
+It will raise `ValueError` if the received configuration data could not be processed (e.g. invalid JSON).
 If needed, the inner exception for JSON or YAML parsing is available as `__context__` on the raised exception.

 To read the values in your configuration, access the `config` property.
 For JSON and YAML configurations, this will contain the structure of your data.
 For plain text configurations, this will be a simple string.